The MCAT

 However, many students (including me) find professional preparation programs very useful.
 They have studied the tests extensively and know the kind of material likely to be covered.
 This can help make your study time much more efficient.There are a lot of test preparation companies and options available.

-• This MCAT prep course company has courses and materials similar to Kaplan.
+- This MCAT prep course company has courses and materials similar to Kaplan.
 Offers include private tutoring, small group instruction, classroom courses, as well as online options.
 Princeton Review also offers courses that specifically target the verbal reasoning portion.
 This would be particularly important if you struggle getting through the sections (like I did at first).
 Princeton review also offers Ultimate MCAT, an intensive six week course with over 370 hours of instruction.
 Princeton Review also offers books if you would like to study on your own.
-Click here to receive discounts of up to 10% and up to $100 on Princeton Review products .
+Click here and use code Insider150 for $150 off any course!

 For more details on these and several other MCAT prep courses, click here.